LoyolaChicagoCode/cs2-lab7-mazesolver-java/README.md

        mvn exec:java < maze1.txt
        ...

-1. Answer the following questions in Answers.md:
+1. Answer the following questions in Answers.md.
+Include a brief rationale for each answer.

     1. Why do we have both a nonrecursive `solve` and a recursive `solve1` method?
+    2. In terms of finding a way out if one exists, does it matter in which order we consider the neighbors (cardinal directions)?

 # Submission